Clinical-Genomics/chanjo2/README.md

 ]
 ```

-You can find more information on how to set up a REST server running chanjo2 please visit the software's [documentation pages][github-docs].
+To find more information on how to set up a REST server running chanjo2 please visit the software's [documentation pages][github-docs].
 Here you'll find also instructions on how to populate the database with custom cases and different genomic intervals.